jkfran/jkfran.com/_pages/about.md

 <div class="row">
   <div class="col-lg-8 pe-lg-5">

 <p>I have been obsessed with technology for as long as I can remember.
 What started as a childhood curiosity grew into a self-taught passion and eventually a career dedicated to building better software.
-Throughout my career, I have purposely moved across various layers of the stack — from coding e-commerce modules and Flask applications to engineering web systems at Canonical and leading MLOps projects at <a href="https://www.builder.ai/">Builder.ai</a>.</p>
+Throughout my career, I have purposely moved across various layers of the stack — from coding e-commerce modules and Flask applications to engineering web systems at Canonical and leading MLOps projects at Builder.ai.</p>

 <p>Today, I work as a Senior Software Engineer at PolyModels Hub in London, where I focus on DevOps engineering for scientific software platforms.</p>